Scan time: 2-3 minutes / Read time: 3-5 minutes

 Howdy rebel ideapreneurs 🦸♂️🦸♀️

-Leo hosts a weekly podcast about strength training for beginners over 35.
+Leo hosts a weekly podcast about strength training for late beginners.

-He started it because most fitness advice assumes everyone's already fit.
+He started it because most fitness advice assumes you're already fit.

-He's convinced it's never too late to start — late beginners aren't broken.
+His pitch is simple: it's never too late, and late beginners aren't broken.

 ⛳️ Problem: